robertschnitman/robertschnitman/content/Services.md

 ## Pricing

-My standard rate is $30.00 (USD)/hour for consulting; however, please feel free to ask me to quote a fixed price for your project.
+My standard rate is $30.00 USD/hour for consulting; however, please feel free to ask me to quote a fixed price for your project.

-My standard rate for tutoring is $25.00 (USD)/hour.
+My standard rate for tutoring is $25.00 USD/hour.

-To provide an accurate quote and turnaround time, please send your objectives, problems, and current draft (if applicable) with an established deadline for your project to robertschnitman@gmail.com.
-I also am open to arranging a call or in-person meeting with you.
+To provide an accurate quote and turnaround time, please send your objectives, problems, and current draft (if applicable) with an established deadline for your project to robertschnitman(@)duck(.)com.
+I also am open to arranging a call or video meeting with you.

 All prices are negotiable.